zhongmiao-org/ngx-puzzle/README.md

 ng add @zhongmiao/ngx-puzzle
 ```

-- Note: Only Angular CLI 18.4.1 and above can automatically update the assets section in angular.json during ng add.
 - If your CLI is older or auto-append fails, use the manual assets configuration below.

 ### Option 2: Install via package manager